-ESOL PROGRAMME Students with ESOL needs are catered for.
-Those with very limited English language are placed in an intensive English language programme (ELIP Foundation) where they spend a large part of their day.
+ESOL PROGRAMME Students with ESOL (English for Speakers of Other Languages), needs are catered for.
+Those with very limited English language are placed in an intensive English language programme (ELIP Foundation) where they spend half of their programme.
 The aim of this programme is to raise the students' level of language so that they may be placed into regular classes.
-Language skills are acquired and strengthened through classes in ESOL, Reading, Social Studies, Science and Maths.
-Year 9 students in this programme also study Physical Education and one option subject.
+Language skills are acquired and strengthened through classes in ESOL, Social Studies and Science.
+Year 9 students in this programme also study mainstream Mathematics, Physical Education and two option subjects.
 Students who are capable of mainstream study, but who require language support, will study 9ELS as an option for either two or four terms.